This section briefly outlines the legal and operational governance of The National Maternity Hospital (NMH).

 NMH was established through charitable donations in 1894 and, in 1903 the NMH became a Corporation on receipt of its Charter from the Crown.
 The legal status of the NMH emanates from the Charter and subsequent legislation and in that respect is along the same lines as the other two major Dublin maternity hospitals.

-Under the Charter, before its amendment, the control of NMH rested with the members of the Corporation known as Governors numbering up to 65 but the day to day operational control rested with the Master, an obstetrician and gynaecologist elected by the Governors.
+Under the Charter, before its amendment in 1936, the control of NMH rested with the members of the Corporation known as Governors numbering up to 65 but the day to day operational control rested with the Master, an obstetrician and gynaecologist elected by the Governors.

 NMH was rebuilt in 1930s and this opportunity was taken to amend the Charter by the National Maternity Hospital, Dublin (Charter Amendment) Act 1936 (the “Act”).
 The Act which increased the number of Governors up to 100 established an Executive Committee to manage the Corporation's property and affairs.
 The Governors elect the ordinary members of the Executive Committee at each Annual General Meeting and elect the Master once every seven years.